 Increasing attachments to natural supports when it is safe to do so

-Educating youth, families and professionals on the importance of Housing First
+Educating people on the importance of Housing First

-Advocating for youth by encouraging community organizations and institutions to adopt Housing First versus Shelter First referral practices
+Advocating for people by encouraging community organizations and institutions to adopt Housing First versus Shelter First referral practices

-Recognizing that youth experiencing homelessness are not a homogeneous group and each person's situation is unique
+Recognizing that people are not a homogeneous group and each person's situation is unique

-At Argus, our goal is to end or prevent a young person from becoming homeless within 6 hours of their call to us.
+At Argus, our goal with youth homelessness prevention and shelter diversion, is to end or prevent a young person from becoming homeless within 6 hours of their call to us.
 If we can’t prevent their homeless experience, we will help them explore safe, temporary accommodation and provide them with the resources to support permanent housing.

 Social Enterprise – Uptown Thrift

-Uptown Thrift is a job creation social enterprise which focuses on the sale of good quality, reusable items.
+Located at 742 King Street East, Cambridge, in the heart of the Uptown Preston, Uptown Thrift is a job creation social enterprise which focuses on the sale of good quality, reusable items.
 Uptown Thrift exists to create low barrier, deliberately inclusive employment for youth in order to afford a place to call home and to develop skills, lead and thrive.
 100% of store proceeds are used to create youth employment.
-Our goal is to create employment for 25 youth in 2017.

 You can help by donating good quality gently used clothing, household and décor items, furniture, kitchenware.